Handwriting Warm Up Activities for Kids

 Shoulder Shrugs

-Shoulder warm up activities prepare the arms for writing and may help to release tension in the neck and shoulder.
+Shoulder warm-up activities prepare the arms for writing and may help to release tension in the neck and shoulders.

 Shrug your shoulders up and down and then front to back.
-To describe this to your child you can tell them to lift their shoulders to touch their ears and then push them back down.
-For front to back it will feel like you are trying to push your scapula together in the back, much like a shoulder bench press when working out.
+To describe this to your child, you can tell them to lift their shoulders to touch their ears and then push them back down.
+From front to back, it will feel like you are trying to push your scapula together in the back, much like a shoulder bench press when working out.

 Crocodile Movement/Snaps